fedang/fedang.net/content/posts/setting-up-ly.md

 instantly logged out every time I try it.

 After some debugging, I discovered that the root of the problem was my home layout.
-To adopt the XDG specification, I had moved the xinitrc and many more files to the `.config` directory.
+To adopt the XDG specification, I had moved the xinitrc and most of my configuration files to the `.config` directory.

 The environmental variables (`PATH`, `XINITRC`, etc.) were being assigned in my `.zshrc` file,